nsp8/google-drive-sheets/README.md

 # google-drive-sheets
-A utility API for Google Drive and Sheets APIs that helps you create folders, spreadsheets and read/save data
+A utility for Google Drive and Sheets APIs that helps you create folders, spreadsheets and read/save data

 ---
 ## Prerequisites